Financial Strength Ratings assigned to Liberty Mutual Group of companies

-A.M.
-Best Co. - 'A' (Excellent): Insurance companies assigned an A rating, in their opinion, have an excellent ability to meet their ongoing obligations to policyholders.
+- A.M.
+Best Co. - 'A' (The third highest of 16 ratings): Insurance companies assigned an A rating, in their opinion, have an excellent ability to meet their ongoing obligations to policyholders.
 The outlook for this rating is stable.

-Moody's - 'A2' (Good): Insurance companies rated A offer good financial security.
+- Moody's - 'A2' (The sixth highest of 21 ratings): Insurance companies rated A offer good financial security.
 However, elements may be present which suggest a susceptibility to impairment sometime in the future.
 The outlook for this rating is stable.

-Standard & Poor's - 'A' (Strong): An insurer rated A has strong financial security characteristics, but is somewhat more likely to be affected by adverse business conditions than are insurers with higher ratings.
+- Standard & Poor's - 'A' (The sixth highest of 21 ratings): An insurer rated A has strong financial security characteristics, but is somewhat more likely to be affected by adverse business conditions than are insurers with higher ratings.
 The outlook for this rating is stable.

 Financial ratings are impartial third-party opinions of an issuer's ability and willingness to meet a specific financial obligation.
 There are two types of financial ratings: